 - A payment of up to \$5,000 to school-leavers from regional or remote areas who relocate to undertake full-time, higher-level tertiary education.
-Applicants need to meet all of the following to get the TAP: - meet Australian citizenship or residency requirements - be from an inner regional, outer-regional, remote or very remote area (as per the ASGS remote classifications) - are studying a Certificate IV or above, at least 75% full time study load with minimum duration of a year, in the year following completion of Year 12 or equivalent - studying face to face, or in dual delivery method, for at least part of the course, or be a registered student at a regional university centre (RUC) - aged 22 or under at time they commence their course - have relocated for study (relocating to study at an education provider located at least 90 minutes by public transport from their family home) - parent(s) or guardian(s) have a combined income of \$250,000 or below per year.
+Applicants need to meet all of the following to get the TAP: - meet residency requirements - be from an inner regional, outer-regional, remote or very remote area (as per the ASGS remote classifications) - are studying a Certificate IV or above, at least 75% full time study load with minimum duration of a year, within 12 months following completion of Year 12 or equivalent - studying face to face, or in dual delivery method, for at least part of the course, or be a registered student at a regional university centre (RUC) - aged 22 or under at time they commence their course - have relocated for study (relocating to study at an education provider located at least 90 minutes by public transport from their family home) - parent(s) or guardian(s) have a combined income under \$250,000 per year.

-The TAP is considered an equity or merit-based scholarship.
+• The TAP is considered an equity or merit-based scholarship.
 This means it won't be counted as ordinary income when Services Australia are determining whether an applicant is eligible for other income support payments, like Youth Allowance.
-However, Services Australia will consider these scholarships as income if the applicant receives other scholarships with a combined total of more than \$8,647 per year.
+However, Services Australia will consider these scholarships as income if the applicant receives other scholarships with a combined total of more than \$9,174 per year.

-- Must be an Australian citizen or Australian resident. - Available to newly arrived migrants after 208 weeks in Australia as an Australian resident (some exemptions may apply).
+- Must be an Australian resident. - Available to newly arrived migrants after 208 weeks in Australia as an Australian resident (some exemptions may apply).